purvagulati/BithubAPI/component_2.md

       }  ]  }
      ```
    - **Screenshot:** ![Screenshot](https://github.com/17-625-API-Design-F23/final-team-project-team-mutators/blob/component2-graphql/src/main/component_2/screenshots/m1h.png)
    - **Remarks:** GraphQL performs its own validation based on theschema.
-The mutation's input fields are marked as non-nullable (using !) in the GraphQL schema, is these fields are missing or null in the request, GraphQ throws a validation error before the resolver is executed.
+The mutation's input fields are marked as non-nullable in the GraphQL schema, is these fields are missing or null in the request, GraphQ throws a validation error before the resolver is executed.

 9. **Testcase Identifier:** `Mut2-Happy`
    - **Description:** Adds a comment to a specific pull request.